Change root volume partition table format

 -

-In the node detail page, click the Instance ID to access the instance detail page.
+On the node detail page, click the Instance ID to view the instance details.

 -

-In the Set volume popup, check the current volume size and change it to a size larger than 2TB if needed.
+In the Edit volume popup, check and modify the volume size to greater than 2TB and save the changes.

 Step 2.
 Check current disk and partition information